Aydogan Ozcan, Chancellor's Professor and HHMI Professor

 Dr. Aydogan Ozcan received his Ph.D. degree at Stanford University Electrical Engineering Department.
 After a short post-doctoral fellowship at Stanford University, he is appointed as a research faculty at Harvard Medical School, Wellman Center for Photomedicine in 2006.
 Dr. Ozcan joined UCLA in the summer of 2007 as an Assistant Professor, and was promoted to Associate and Full Professor ranks in 2011 and 2013, respectively.
-He is currently the Chancellor’s Professor at UCLA leading the Bio- and Nano-Photonics Laboratory at the Electrical Engineering and Bioengineering Departments, and is also the Associate Director of the California NanoSystems Institute (CNSI) at UCLA.
+He is currently the Chancellor’s Professor at UCLA and an HHMI Professor with the Howard Hughes Medical Institute, leading the Bio- and Nano-Photonics Laboratory at UCLA Electrical Engineering and Bioengineering Departments, and is also the Associate Director of the California NanoSystems Institute (CNSI) at UCLA.

 Dr. Ozcan holds 30 issued patents (all of which are licensed) and more than 20 pending patent applications for his inventions in nanoscopy, wide-field imaging, lensless imaging, nonlinear optics, fiber optics, and optical coherence tomography.
 Dr. Ozcan gave more than 250 invited talks and is also the author of one book, the co-author of more than 400 peer reviewed research articles in major scientific journals and conferences.
 In addition, Dr. Ozcan is the founder and a member of the Board of Directors of Holomic LLC.